coding-to-music/grafana-monitoring-elastic-tick-kafka-ksql-c3-prometheus/README.md

 alias dnp="docker network prune -f"
 # Explanation
 # dnl - list networks
-# dni - here you need to pass network id in order to see it's details
+# dni - here you need to pass network id in order to see its details
 # dnrm - here you need to pass network id in order to delete it
 # dnp - remove all dangling networks